dsohk/rancher-devsecops-workshop/docs/part-2.md

 Click `Build Now` to trigger the second Jenkins pipeline.

-We are building a simple `Maven` container.
+With our 2nd job, we are building a simple `Maven` container.

 You should now have 2 pipelines created in Jenkins which will create Kubernetes pods on Rancher-managed cluster to run each job.